Renormalization flow for the 2D nonlinear stochastic heat equation: pointwise statistics and universality: Proof of the main result

-The limits \crefrange{eq:Qhatito1}{eq:icsconverging} show that the SDE problem \crefrange{eq:dUpsiloni}{eq:Upsiloniic} converges to the problem \crefrange{eq:newupsiloneqn}{eq:newupsilonic}.
-Thus, by standard well-posedness/continuity results for SDEs, we see that the law of $(\Upsilon_{\rho}^{(1)},\ldots,\Upsilon_{\rho}^{(N)})$ converges to that of $(\Psi^{(1)},\ldots,\Psi^{(N)})$ (defined in \crefrange{eq:upsiloniintroeqn}{eq:upsiloniintroic}) as $\rho\searrow0$.
+The limits \zcref[range]{eq:Qhatito1,eq:icsconverging} show that the SDE problem \zcref[range]{eq:dUpsiloni,eq:Upsiloniic} converges to the problem \zcref[range]{eq:newupsiloneqn,eq:newupsilonic}.
+Thus, by standard well-posedness/continuity results for SDEs, we see that the law of $(\Upsilon_{\rho}^{(1)},\ldots,\Upsilon_{\rho}^{(N)})$ converges to that of $(\Psi^{(1)},\ldots,\Psi^{(N)})$ (defined in \zcref[range]{eq:upsiloniintroeqn,eq:upsiloniintroic}) as $\rho\searrow0$.

 Finally, we note that